medrunner-services/api-client-ts/docs/reference/websockets-events.md

 Returns a <TypeLink name="ChatMessage" /> object.

+### TeamCreate

+Triggers when a team is created.

+Returns a <TypeLink name="MedrunnerTeam" /> object.

+### TeamUpdate

+Triggers when a team is updated.

+Returns an <TypeLink name="MedrunnerTeam" /> object.

+### TeamDelete

+Triggers when a team is deleted.

+Returns an <TypeLink name="MedrunnerTeam" /> object.

 ### OrgSettingsUpdate

-Triggers when a org settings are updated.
+Triggers when an org settings are updated.

 Returns a <TypeLink name="OrgSettings" /> object that has a <TypeLink name="PublicOrgSettings" /> and, if the user is a staff member, a <TypeLink name="StaffOrgSettings" /> .

+### DeploymentCreate

+Triggers when a new version of the portals is available.

+Returns a <TypeLink name="Deployment" /> object.